Josef-Friedrich/mscxyz/docs/cli.rst

       -h, --help            show this help message and exit --print-completion {bash,zsh,tcsh}
                             print shell completion script
-      -V, --version         show program's version number and exit -b, --backup          Create a backup file.
-      --bail                Stop execution when an exception occurs.
-      --catch-errors        Print error messages instead stop execution in a batch run.
-      -k, --colorize        Colorize the command line print statements.
       -C <file-path>, --config-file <file-path>
                             Specify a configuration file in the INI format.
+      -b, --backup          Create a backup file.
       -d, --dry-run         Simulate the actions.
+      --bail                Stop execution when an exception occurs.
+      --catch-errors        Print error messages instead stop execution in a batch run.
       -m, --mscore, --save-in-mscore
                             Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in the XML structure.
-      --diff                Show a diff of the XML file before and after the manipulation.
       -e FILE_PATH, --executable FILE_PATH
                             Path of the musescore executable.
-      -v, --verbose         Make commands more verbose.
+      -V, --version         show program's version number and exit -v, --verbose         Make commands more verbose.
 You can specifiy multiple arguments (. g.: -vvv) to make the command more verbose.
+      -k, --colorize        Colorize the command line print statements.
+      --diff                Show a diff of the XML file before and after the manipulation.
+      --print-xml           Print the XML markup of the score.
       -E <extension>, --export <extension>
                             Export the scores in a format defined by the extension.
 The exported file has the same path, only the file extension is